hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - If your goal is to make the training data more similar to your dev set one of the techniques you can use **Artificial data synthesis** that can help you make more training data.
     - Combine some of your training data with something that can convert it to the dev/test set distribution.
       - Examples:
         1. Combine normal audio with car noise to get audio with car noise example.
         2. Generate cars using 3D graphics in a car classification example.
     - Be cautious and bear in mind whether or not you might be accidentally simulating data only from a tiny subset of the space of all possible examples because your NN might overfit these generated data (like particular car noise or a particular design of 3D graphics cars).
+So if you mix 10 000 hours of speech data with only 1 hour of car noize then the algorithms may overfit to this part of car noize.
+To avoid this effect it is better to have 10k of car noize to mix it with speech data.
+And even beter is to have different kinds of noize (if applicable).

 ### Transfer learning